michaelg29/mat-conv-fpga/rtl/README.md

 ### CMC licenses

 Before running vsim, make sure that the proper licenses for Questa Standard Edition are installed.
-Follow instructions to install [CADPass](https://account.cmc.ca/WhatWeOffer/Products/CMC-00200-07055.aspx), then login and keep the application running.
+Follow instructions to install [CADPass](https://account.cmc.ca/WhatWeOffer/Products/CMC-00200-07055.aspx), then login and verify the licenses.
 Ensure the environment variable `LM_LICENSE_FILE` is set for the current user, it should look something like `XXXX@a2.cmc.ca`.

 If not, open up the CADPass client, select `My Info` on the left hand side, press `Show License details` to open up a new window.
 Then, navigate to `Intel FPGA Development Tools` > `LM_LICENSE_FILE` to get the value that it should be.
 Then set that as the computer's environment variable `LM_LICENSE_FILE`.

+To be able to run vsim, ensure the appgate SDP application running.
+It must have an internet connection to be able to connect to the license server.

 ### Known issues